Praveensenpai/subsplease/README.md

-## SubsPlease API Client This package provides a simple interface to fetch and parse episodes from the [SubsPlease API](https://subsplease.org/).
+## SubsPlease API Client This package provides a simple interface to fetch and parse episodes from the [SubsPlease](https://subsplease.org/).

 ### Installation You can install the package using pip: